Global existence of the irrotational Euler-Nordstr\"om equations with a positive cosmological constant: The gravitational field equation: Introduction

 \section{Introduction}

-The purpose of this work is to establish the global existence and uniqueness of classical solutions for a semi-linear wave equation with a damping term.
-This wave equation emerges in the context of the nonlinear Nordström-Euler system, describing an irrotational fluid with a linear equation of state.
+The aim of this paper is to prove the global existence and uniqueness of classical solutions, in the Sobolev spaces $H^m(\setT^3)$, for a nonlinear wave equation with damping.
+The equation arises from the nonlinear Nordström--Euler system, which models an irrotational relativistic fluid with a linear equation of state.

-Our ultimate goal is to prove global existence for the coupled Euler-Nordström system.
-However, as demonstrated below, such a fluid introduces a source term for the Nordström equation that involves a nonlinearity with a fractional power.
-This additional complexity necessitates a significant modification of the techniques employed in an earlier study \cite[Sec.~4]{Brauer_Karp_23}, where we examined the Nordström equation with a given source generated by a perfect fluid.
-In that case, the source term did not include fractional-order nonlinearities.
+We study small perturbations of a vacuum background solution.
+In this setting, the irrotational Euler flow reduces to a coupled system of wave equations: a scalar equation for the gravitational field, whose source term contains a fractional power, and an acoustical equation governing the streamlines.
+The fractional-power nonlinearity poses substantial technical obstacles to proving global existence.
+To address them, we introduce a carefully designed energy functional, defined in \autoref{M-eq:decaying-energy-estimates-nordstroem:3}.
+This functional is the central tool in our proof of global existence for the Nordström gravitational field equation.